open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 > **Duration:** Instantaneous

 You choose one object that you must touch throughout the casting of the spell.
-If it is a magic item or some other magic-­‐‑imbued object, you learn its properties and how to use them, whether it requires attunement to use, and how many charges it has, if any.
+If it is a magic item or some other magic-­imbued object, you learn its properties and how to use them, whether it requires attunement to use, and how many charges it has, if any.
 You learn whether any spells are affecting the item and what they are.
 If the item was created